cfogrady/VitalWear/README.md

 to the phone.
 The phone will send a code to the bracelet asking for card verification and after a few seconds the bracelet will show the insert card icon.

+**NOTE:** At this time there must be an active character (from any card) on the Vital Bracelet BE during validation.

 Insert the physical card into the bracelet that matches the card image being imported.
 Once the BE has loaded the card, tap the bracelet back to the phone.